 Pictured below is one of the ball courts for a game the Mayans used to play where they could only use their body to get the ball through these hoops.
 At the end of the game, somebody was granted the honor of being “offered” or “sacrificed”.
 The story was told both ways, either the winner or loser was offered, so there seems to be some confusion as to which it was.
 Not a game I’d care to participate in.

 They also gave us the option of renting bikes or riding in a rickshaw to the largest pyramid, so we opted for bikes.
 This was on my bucket list and I wanted to make sure we had time to climb the pyramid.

 We paid for bikes and were told to just pick any bike that fit us.
 We biked the rocky trail, dodging rickshaws, and crowds of people.
 There were lots of people climbing the pyramid when we arrived.

-As scary as this was, it was also a great experience to share with my boys, and I knew they would always remember it!
-Our final stop was a tiny little Mayan Village, and then back to the hotel, where we collapsed with exhaustion.
+As scary as this was, it was also a great experience to share with my boys.
+I knew they would always remember it!
+Our final stop was a tiny little Mayan Village.
+When we returned to the hotel, we collapsed with happy exhaustion.